 - Become competent instructors of neurologic physical therapy practice.

 - Utilize clinical and practical reasoning skills to effectively manage the care of individuals following neurologic injury.

 - Demonstrate the highest standards of professionalism and ethical practice.

-Credentialing: The residency program is currently seeking accreditation by the American Physical Therapy Association (APTA).
+Credentialing: The residency program is accredited by the American Physical Therapy Association (APTA).